Most useful information for seeking medical help

 1. Enrolling in Medicare

-Documents to enrol in Medicare if you’re a temporary resident covered by a Ministerial Order
+Documents to enrol in Medicare if you’re a New Zealand citizen

-You need to provide documents that prove your identity and travel status.
+You need to provide documents that prove your identity and residency.

 1. Growing up